crownstone/bluenet/docs/INSTALL.md

     - external
     - SVD

-Last, copy any lines that you want to adjust over from the default configuration.
+Last, copy any lines that you want to adjust over from the [default configuration](https://github.com/crownstone/bluenet/blob/master/conf/cmake/CMakeBuild.config.default).

 E.g.

-- enable meshing by setting `BUILD_MESHING=1` and `MESHING=1`
+- disable meshing by setting `BUILD_MESHING=0` and `MESHING=0`
 - enable device scanner by setting `INTERVAL_SCANNER_ENABLED=1`
 - enable the power service by setting `POWER_SERVICE=1`
 - set serial verbosity to debug by setting `SERIAL_VERBOSITY=SERIAL_DEBUG`